The World Is Waiting for the Sunrise

 And my heart is calling you!

 "The World Is Waiting for the Sunrise" is a post-World War I popular song with lyrics by Canadian-born American actor Eugene Lockhart, and music composed by Canadian-born concert pianist Ernest Seitz in 1918.
-He later claimed he conceived the refrain when he was 12 years-old.
+He later claimed he conceived the refrain when he was 12 years old.
 Embarrassed about writing popular music, Seitz used the pseudonym "Raymond Roberts" when the song was published on January 24, 1919, by Chappell & Co.
 Ltd., London, UK.
 The song was introduced in the traveling play The Pierrot Players, in which Lockhart acted in.
 Later popularized as a recording by Les Paul and Mary Ford in the 1950s.
 In a 1969 episode of 'What's My Line?' daughter June Lockhart stated that her family still receives royalty payments for the song.

 Early recordings and success

 The earliest documented recordings came in 1921.
 On March 9, Charles Hackett of Columbia Records recorded 3 takes in New York, but they were not released, and are assumed lost.
-Then, on July 5, at Edison Records New York Studio, Edward Allen (a vocalist) accompanied by an orchestra, also recorded three takes, with two released on Edison 80667 10" disc.
-On December 21, 1921, at Victor's Church Studio in Camden, New Jersey, Victor recording artist John Steel cut a 10" disc, Victor 18844, that was released the following March, with some degree of success, reaching number 4 on the Popular music chart.
+Then, on July 5, at Edison Records New York Studio, Edward Allen (a vocalist) accompanied by an orchestra, also recorded three takes, with two released on Edison 80667 10-inch disc.
+On December 21, 1921, at Victor's Church Studio in Camden, New Jersey, Victor recording artist John Steel cut a 10-inch disc, Victor 18844, that was released the following March, with some degree of success, reaching number 4 on the Popular music chart.

 The most successful early recording of the song took place in the summer of 1922 (the exact date has been lost), when aspiring composer and band leader, Isham Jones, along with his popular dance Orchestra, recorded two instrumental sides for Brunswick Records in New York City (the B-side was "Eleanor"), released in October on Brunswick 2313.

 Jones was well into a hot streak started in July 1921, when "Make Believe" hit number 5 in July 1921.
 Then Jones reached the number 1 spot twice, first with "Wabash Blues" in January 1922 (for six weeks), and again in June for another four weeks, with his own composition, "On the Alamo".
 After "My Honey's Lovin' Arms" peaked at number 4, "The World Is Waiting For The Sunrise" was released in October, becoming the band's fifth straight top 5 single.
 It entered the National Charts on November 11, 1922, for a six-week run, peaking at the number 2 position.
 It ranked as the number 19 single for year 1922.

 It turned out Isham Jones was just getting started, not only as a recording artist, but as a future Hall-of-Fame composer.
 In the next two years, four of his compositions occupied the top spot for 20 total weeks.
 "Swingin' Down the Lane", "Spain", "It Had to Be You" and "I'll See You in My Dreams" cemented Jones' standing as one of the top three bandleaders of the 1920s, overshadowed by Paul Whiteman, and perhaps Ben Selvin.